mgood7123/InputFilterPlus/README.md

 ReplacementFilter | a version of `InputFilterPlus` that can replace text SpaceFilter       | a version of `InputFilterPlus` that can disallow spaces. this is actually just a wrapper around `ReplacementFilter`
 DigitRangeFilter  | a version of `InputFilterPlus` that limits text to a numerical range (0... to 9...)
+HexRangeFilter    | a version of `InputFilterPlus` that limits text to a hexadecimal range (0... to F...), supports both lowercase and UPPERCASE letters

 # Callback return values